yusuzech/r-web-scraping-cheat-sheet/README.md

 **Functions and classes in rvest/httr:**

-Sometimes you may get confused about all the functions and classes you will have.
+Sometimes you may get confused about all the functions and classes you have.
 You can review this file at the moment.
 ![](resources/functions_and_classes.png)